 - mid 1990’s : Dorset County Council established a path along the trackbed for walkers, cyclists and horse-riders.
 Today this forms part of the North Dorset Trailway.

-- May 2012 : The Spetisbury Station Project team began clearing the station site with a view to eventual restoration, click here to see the progress so far.
+- May 2012 : The Spetisbury Station Project team began clearing the station site with a view to eventual restoration, click here to see what has been achieved so far.